jangler/oracles-randomizer/README.md

 If the `-keyonly` flag is specified, only key items (the items required to complete a normal game) and their locations are shuffled.
-Speedrunners should note that the Subrosian dancing prize could still be important.
+Speedrunners should note that the first Subrosian dancing prize could still be important.

 ## Other notable changes